MG-cpu90/assignment11/README.md

 ## Description

-* After the user runs the "server.js" file through node, the user can view the web application at the URL: http://localhost:3000/

-* The following application allows users to create and save notes; these are in turn saved to the json file "db.json", in which the notes are stored as objects in an array.
+* The following full-stack application allows users to create and save notes; these are in turn saved to the json file "db.json", in which the notes are stored as objects in an array.

 * The application also allows users to view previously saved notes when the page is refreshed, as they are stored in the json file "db.json".